 Třebíč Jewish Quarter

-One of the best preserved Jewish ghettos worldwide with more than hundred historical buildings.
+One of the best preserved Jewish ghettos worldwide with more than a hundred historical buildings.

 In response to the modern vacationer’s interest in more meaningful journeys, we have relaunched the acclaimed National Geographic Traveler guidebook series to embrace experiential travel—with emphasis on soft adventure and hands-on involvement in local life and culture.
 This guide to beautiful Prague and the Czech Republic is chock full of attractive new features to make your trip uniquely memorable: Insider tips from National Geographic and local experts reveal favorite little-known sites and events.